 The IRS matches amounts reported on your four quarterly Forms 941 with Form W-2 amounts totaled on your yearly Form W-3, Transmittal of Wage and Tax Statements.
-If the amounts do not agree, you may be contacted by the IRS.
+If the amounts do not agree, you may be contacted by the IRS or the Social Security Administration (SSA).
 The reconciled amounts are:

-- income tax withholding,
+- federal income tax withholding,

 - social security wages,

 - social security tips,

 - Medicare wages and tips, and

 - advance earned income credit (EIC) payments.